hmteditors/hmt20-team11/Presentation.md

 ---
 ### Tracing the Etymology: Heraclitus

-- Venetus B also has a high concentration of Heraclitean material
+- Venetus B has a high concentration of Heraclitean material

 -  Heraclitus the grammarian (1st century A.D.) was a proponent of the allegorical tradition